 - Actions resulting in serious physical injuries to a victim

-At Dod Law, APC, in Vista and Downtown San Diego, California, Mr. Ghassemkhani will use his experience and legacy of results to fight for you.
-One of Mr. Ghassemkhani’s previous cases involved a client who stabbed another person in self-defense.
-Through Mr. Ghassemkhani’s hard work, he showed the jury that his client stabbed the individual in self-defense.
-He gained a “not guilty” verdict for his client, allowing him to continue pursuing his nursing career with no time in custody.
+At Dod Law, APC, in Vista and Downtown San Diego, California, Attorney Dod will use his experience and legacy of results to fight for you.
+One of Attorney Dod’s previous cases involved a client in San Diego charged with assault after he stabbed another person in self-defense.
+Through Attorney Dod’s hard work, he showed the jury that his client acted in self-defense.
+He gained a “not guilty” verdict, allowing his client to defeat the assault charges and continue pursuing his nursing career with no time in custody.

 It takes an experienced and skilled assault attorney to accomplish this.
 For a free consultation, contact a lawyer in San Diego at 619-332-1357 or in Vista at 760-814-6025.